MrWyss/ha-assist-mic-satellite/README.md

   silence_sound_file: media-source://media_source/local/my-silence.mp3
 ```

-So these need to be copied there.
-Can be done with the vscode addon or via samba share. see [Home Assistant Docs](https://www.home-assistant.io/integrations/media_source/)
+To copy the sound files to for instance the home assistant, you can use the vscode addon or samba share.
+See more [Home Assistant Docs](https://www.home-assistant.io/integrations/media_source/)

 ## How it works